-The ownership and accountability of the suport to CBO/WUA will be the sole responsibility of the respective CBO/WUA members.
+The ownership and accountability of the support to CBO/WUA will be the sole responsibility of the respective CBO/WUA//Community Group members.

-Various stakeholders have been given clear roles and responsibilities in the administration of project resources.
-The CBO/WUA will be funded in phases according to agreed milestones which will be verified by the respective monitoring teams.
-The minimum number of CBO/WUA members is set at 15 members to ensure that respective sub committees (Finance, Procurement, Monitoring and Evaluation) are independent and have enough members to check the executive.
+Various stakeholders have been given clear roles and responsibilities in the administration of the grants.
+The CBO/WUA/Community Groups will be funded in phases according to agreed milestones which will be verified by the respective monitoring teams.
+The minimum number of CBO/WUA/Community Group's members is set at 15 members to ensure that respective sub committees (Finance, Procurement, Monitoring and Evaluation) are independent and have enough members to check the executive.

-The CBO/WUA will sign Implementation Agreement with FDACs for implementation support and sign Implementation Agreement with PCT implementation and acceptance of responsibility and liability for resources received.
+The CBO/WUA /Community Groups will sign MOUs with FDACs for implementation support and sign MOU with PCT implementation and acceptance of responsibility and liability for resources received.